 And if you want to use the paper cones around your home as Christmas decorations, you can always use some gold metallic thread (or what you have around) to hang them.
 Use a puncher to make one hole in the top middle area of the cones or punch two small holes on the sides.

-Your Christmas tree could also benefit from these gorgeous coffee-infused DIY Vintage Christmas Paper Cones, just fill them with candies, chocolates or gingerbread cookies and let your family enjoy them during the holidays!
+Your Christmas tree could also benefit from these gorgeous coffee-infused paper ornaments, just fill them with candies, chocolates or gingerbread cookies and let your family enjoy them during the holidays!

 Diana / Dreams Factory